csugrue/ofSite/_documentation/arduino/ofArduino.markdown

 _description: _

-triggered when a protocol version is received, the major version is passed as an argument
+triggered when a digital pin changes value, the pin that changed is passed as an argument